 Food sources of chlorophyll

 Asparagus, bell peppers, broccoli, green cabbage, celery, kale, green olives, spinach, alfalfa etc.

-Chlorophyll extracts from a plant are commercially used as additives in processed soaps, toothpaste, cosmetics, food products etc.
+Chlorophyll extracts of a plant are commercially used as additives in processed soaps, toothpaste, cosmetics, food products etc.

 Chlorophyll has a wide range of medicinal uses.
-It can use as a natural body cleanser.
+It serves as a natural body cleanser.
 Its regular uptake can reduce the faecal and urinary odour.
 Chlorophyll increases the bone, nail and teeth strength.
-It also provides immune support by increasing the RBCs count and can reduce colon and liver cancer by interfering with the procarcinogens.
+It also provides immune support by increasing the RBCs count and reduces colon and liver cancer by interfering with the procarcinogens.
 Chlorophyll also detoxifies the blood by eliminating impurities from our body.